 - do a blood test

-- look at the inside of your vagina and cervix using special tongs (called aspeculum).
-At the same time, they may take a tiny sample of your cervix for testing (called a Pap test)
+- look at the inside of your vagina and cervix using special tongs (called a speculum).
+At the same time, they may take a tiny sample of your cervix for testing (called a cervical screening test).

 The kind of treatment you have will depend on what is causing the bleeding.

 - Atrophic vaginitis and thinning of the endometrium are usually treated with drugs that work like the hormone oestrogen.
-These can come as a tablet, vaginal gel or creams, skin patches, or a soft, flexible ring is put inside your vagina and slowly releases the medication.
+These can come as a tablet, vaginal gel or creams, skin patches, or a soft flexible ring which is put inside your vagina and slowly releases the medication.

 - Polyps are usually removed with surgery.
 Depending on their size and location, they may be removed in a day clinic using a local anaesthetic or you may need to go to hospital to have a general anaesthetic.

 - Thickening of the endometrium is usually treated with medications that work like the hormone progesterone and/or surgery to remove the thickening.

 Before treatment there are a number of tests and investigations your gynaecologist may recommend.

 - An ultrasound of your pelvis to get a picture of your cervix, uterus, endometrium and ovaries.
 An external ultrasound is a small hand held device (called a transducer) that the doctor will move over you belly.
 An internal ultrasound is a small wand that the doctor inserts into your vagina to get a better image of your cervix and uterus.

 - A pipelle test to take and test a sample or biopsy of your endometrium.
 This can be done without anaesthetic in a day clinic with a thin tube (or pipelle) which is put into your uterus (through your vagina) and gently sucks up a small sample of cells.